protozis/LBM_CYMB/README.md

 	- `time`: Linux built-in, GNU version also works.
 	- `gnuplot`: For data analysis and visualization.
 	- `ffmpeg`: For MP4 video generation.
+	- `clinfo`: good for monitoring all possible platform properties of the system.

 **Development**
 - ICD loader: `ocl-icd`